 If a caregiver naturally meets a child’s needs, they see the situation they are in as a safe, trustworthy place.
 If medical staff are less predictable, unresponsive, or perceived as hostile, insecurity follows.

 At different ages and as individuals, children have varying emotional strengths.
-A doctor must be able to appreciate them and maintain a supportive link, understand the elements of care which create a protective feel.
+A doctor must understand them and maintain a supportive link, appreciate the elements of care which create a protective feel.

-As welcome as kindness is, this is equally about promoting positive outcomes, now and in the long term.
-How an adult views medical care, their own health and solutions to related problems are often founded in childhood.
+As welcome as kindness is, this is also about promoting positive outcomes, now and in the long term.
+How an adult views medical care, their health and solutions to related problems are often founded in childhood.

 In depth training in paediatric maxillofacial care can help, although staff selection matters as much.
-Childhood is for life and critical moments in this deserve people dedicated to supporting children.
+Critical moments deserve people dedicated to supporting children, childhood is for life.